nandhika03/PCOS_Detection/README.md

 ![PCOS image](https://my.clevelandclinic.org/-/scassets/images/org/health/articles/8316-polycystic-ovary-syndrome-pcos)

-### What decision can this project help us to make?
+### What decision can this project help us to make in the Real World?
 There are two cases.
 First, if features like skin darkening, hair growth, etc., (non-invasive parameters) dominate the feature importance graphs, then this application could serve as a firsthand screening process to women who want to know about their body and make a decision to visit a healthcare provider or not.
 (Note: again, this depends on the data quality and diversity)

 If features that require medical tests like follicle number or AMH(invasive parameters), dominate the feature importance matrix, then this application could be deployed to healthcare providers, where the patients/doctor (depending upon the health care management procedures) can use this as a tool to see where they are in the spectrum.